-To prepare for this SBA loan requirement, take the time to pull your personal credit reports from all three agencies, both so that you know your score and so you can check for any false information.
-If you do encounter any errors, contact the reporting agency in writing to have it corrected before submitting your SBA loan application.
+To prepare for this SBA loan requirement, take the time to pull your personal credit reports from all three agencies so you know your score and can check for any false information.
+If you do encounter errors, contact the reporting agency in writing to have it corrected before submitting your SBA loan application.

 Business Credit Report

-As with your personal credit report, it’s a good idea to pull these documents for yourself before applying for a loan to make sure that all the information is accurate and you feel prepared for what your lender will see.
+As with your personal credit report, it’s a good idea to examine these documents yourself before applying for a loan to ensure all the information is accurate and you feel prepared for what your lender will see.

-- Business licenses and registrations allowing you to conduct business
+- Business licenses and registrations allow you to conduct business

 - Articles of Incorporation